Let it Snow!

 BibTeX

 title={Let it Snow!
-Animating Static Gaussian Scenes With Dynamic Weather Effects},
+Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation},

 author={Gal Fiebelman and Hadar Averbuch-Elor and Sagie Benaim},